-Mildura Base Hospital provides clinical services across a number of medical specialties.
-Our key clinical services include medicine and surgery, intensive care, emergency medicine, mental health services, women’s health and maternity and paediatrics.
+Mildura Base Public Hospital provides clinical services across a number of medical specialties.
+Our key clinical services include medicine & surgery, intensive care, emergency medicine, mental health, women’s health & maternity, paediatrics and aboriginal health services.

 We provide a range of medical and surgical care to our patients.
 With 32 dedicated bed units, three operating theatres, a 16-bed day unit, dialysis chairs and chemotherapy, palliative care and rehabilitation units, we are well placed to care for the diverse needs of our patients.
 Services are provided by our Visiting Medical Officers, Registrars, Hospital Medical Officers, Interns and a range of highly qualified nursing and Allied Health professionals.